SpaceyLad/simulacra/README.md

 # Simulacra

+Welcome to my little side project!
+The purpose of this script is to create a wordlist with possible usernames when you only know the persons full name.
+This is useful when attacking a system where you need the username, but only have access to the persons full name.
+You can try to create a small wordlist and do a password brute-force attack, or maybe a large list and Fuzz a login page.

 This is a hobby project and for security research.
 The code is inspired by username-anarchy, written by Andrew Horton(urbanadventurer) If you like the code and the idea, I highly recommend visiting and try out username-anarchy for further enumeration and learning :)